MMacdonald07/SchoolSystem/README.md

 # School_System

-School_System uses SpringBoot to build a backend that connects to PostgreSQL, linking any users to a database with users having unique roles e.g. teachers who can view their students' marks and admins who can modify the user database: adding new users, deleting existing ones and additionally updating them.
+School_System uses SpringBoot to build a backend that connects to PostgreSQL, linking all users to a database.
+These users have unique roles: teachers who can view their students' marks; admins who can modify the user database: adding new users, deleting existing ones and additionally updating them; and students who can view their subject and corresponding grade.

 ## Installation